cburst/efficientstudentmanagement/README.md

 -extracting comment data from Google Docs:

-AppScript_commentharvester: use this AppsScript in Google Sheets to retrieve information associated with Google Docs files, such as author name, comment author name, and comment content (allows for content analysis of Google Docs meta data).
+AppScript_googledocsfunctions: use this AppsScript in Google Sheets to retrieve information associated with Google Docs files, such as author name, comment author name, and comment content (allows for content analysis of Google Docs meta data).

 -citation:
 Rose, R. (2024).
+Improving syntactic complexity in engineering students’ writing through digital portfolios and visual analytics.
+Manuscript in preparation.

-Improving engineering students’ grammatical accuracy in writing through LLM-assisted ipsative assessment.
+Rose, R. (2024).
+Improving grammatical accuracy through instructor, peer, and LLM-assisted corrective feedback.
 Manuscript in preparation.